Flames60/syng/linux/README.md

 # Upgrade Instructions
 To upgrade Syng from a previous version run the `update.sh` script.

+__Important: Using `update.sh` will delete all of your Bookmarks.__ If you have bookmarks you'd like to keep, please use `install.sh`.
 1. `chmod +x update.sh`
 2. `sudo ./update.sh`